Tulsi15Gupta/weather-app/README.md

 # weather-app

-Weather App (HTML, CSS &amp; JavaScript)  The Weather App is a simple and responsive web application built using HTML, CSS, and JavaScript.
-It fetches real-time weather data from a public Weather API (like OpenWeatherMap
+The Weather App is a responsive web application created using HTML, CSS, and JavaScript.
+It shows real-time weather updates for any city using the OpenWeatherMap API.
+Users can search for a city and instantly view the temperature, humidity, and weather conditions.
+The app has a clean, modern interface and changes dynamically based on the weather data received from the API.